Ikergune/firos/README.md

     an environment's configuration based this value, but there can be as many environments as you want.
 -   _server_: This contains the Port of the FirosServer (The Port, where the `GET`- and `POST`-Operations can be executed)
--   _contextbroker_: Contains information related to the Context broker configuration
+-   `contextbroker`: Contains information related to the Context broker configuration
-    -   _address_: Context broker's (IP-) address
+    -   `address`: Context broker's (IP-) address
-    -   _port_: Context broker's port
+    -   `port`: Context broker's port
-    -   _subscription_: Context broker's subscription information
+    -   `subscription`: Context broker's subscription information
-        -   _throttling_: The throttling in seconds.
+        -   `throttling`: The throttling in seconds.
 The contextbroker sends another update of the entity after the `throttling`-seconds have passed
-        -   _subscription_length_: The subscription expiration time (in seconds)
+        -   `subscription_length`: The subscription expiration time (in seconds)
-        -   _subscription_refresh_delay_: The subscription refresh delay (between 0 and 1) to re-subscribe to the contextbroker -> After _subscription_length_ \* _subscription_refresh_delay_ seconds the subscription is
+        -   `subscription_refresh_delay`: The subscription refresh delay (between 0 and 1) to re-subscribe to the contextbroker -> After `subscription_length` - `subscription_refresh_delay` seconds the subscription is
             refreshed.
--   _interface_: Network configuration of the card in use
+-   `interface`: Network configuration of the card in use
-    -   _public_: Public IP.
+    -   `public`: Public IP.
 Do not forget to redirect the proper ports in your network
-    -   _wlan0, et0, tun0_, etc: Different network interface configuration.
+    -   `wlan0, et0, tun0`, etc: Different network interface configuration.
-    -   If you experience problems with the public interface, feel free to set the interface-name directly, like _wlan0_, _enp0_, _eth0_. etc..
+    -   If you experience problems with the public interface, feel free to set the interface-name directly, like `wlan0`, `enp0`, `eth0`. etc..
 -   _log_level_: It represents the verbosity of the logging system for FIROS.
-Available options are as follows: _"NONE", "INFO", "DEBUG" ,"WARNING", "ERROR"_ and _"CRITICAL"_
+Available options are as follows: `NONE`, `INFO`, `DEBUG` ,`WARNING`, `ERROR` and `CRITICAL`

-Here is an example of a _config.json_ file for a _local_ environment:
+Here is an example of a `config.json` file for a **local** environment:

 ```json
 {